 ■ Expenses around breeding and having puppies, as this is considered an optional decision

 ■ Injury caused by your abuse, altercations with other animals or people in your home, or neglect on your part are considered your responsibility

-■ Injury caused by strenuous activities you choose to partake in with your dog, such as racing, or sporting competitions
+■ Injury caused by strenuous activities you choose to partake in with your dog, such as racing or sporting competitions

 ■ Cosmetic procedures

 Some companies will cover a pre-existing condition if it was “curable” and was successfully resolved prior to insurance being obtained.
 In this case, if the condition occurs again, it may be covered.
 An example might be an eye infection that was successfully treated and resolved.
-After insurance has been obtained, and an appropriate time period has gone by, if your dog gets another eye infection, it may be covered and treated as a separate incident, not a pre-existing one.
+After pet insurance has been obtained, and an appropriate time period has gone by, if your dog gets another eye infection, it may be covered and treated as a separate incident, not a pre-existing one.
 You will need to carefully examine the policy you are purchasing to determine if this is the case and if this is a concern for you and your dog.

 As our dogs age, more and more conditions will become classified as pre-existing, so getting coverage earlier, rather than later, may be advisable.
 Some plans cover routine medical care, while some are for accidental injury or illness only.
 The cost of these plans varies.
-What is and isn't covered varies between companies and plans, so doing research on what coverage best suites you and your pet's needs is recommended.
+What is and isn't covered varies between companies and plans, so doing research on what coverage best suits you and your pet's needs is recommended.